DC0400/WAD2_12B_Group_Project/README.md

 ## Running Requirements
 In order for the Spotify API to callback successfully, this application must be hosted at "rankedify.pythonanywhere.com", hosting locally will not allow a callback to be successful.
 All other features of the app can be ran locally, however no Spotify data will be available.

+## Test Spotify Login
+There is a test Google account that is linked to a Spotify account for testing:
+Email address - WAD2SpotifyTest@gmail.com
+Password - spotifytestWAD2!